AI Prompt Examples That Actually Work (2026 Guide)

 You are a beginner-friendly software teacher.
 Explain APIs like you’re teaching someone non-technical who has never written code before.
 Use simple analogies and practical examples.

-One of the biggest prompting mistakes is assuming the AI knows your experience level.
-Clarifying the audience changes everything.
+One of the biggest prompting mistakes is assuming the AI already understands your experience level.
+Clarifying the audience changes almost everything.

 7. Workflow Building Prompt Example